 Here, I share with you how I choose to use and read tarot cards.
-The page does double duty as a Guideline for Clients.

 It’s taken time, and careful contemplation, to build a framework in which I weave tarot tapestries in a way that aligns with my values.
 The opinions I express are subjective and informed by my experiences, personality, understanding, and preferences.